Duration: 1 year full time or 2 years part time

 - a copy of your English language qualification (if English is not your first language) - if you have not completed an IELTS or recognised test yet, you can submit your application without it and then forward your results once they are available

 - a supporting statement, explaining your motivation for studying your chosen programme

-- one academic reference - your referee can upload this directly to the online system or email it to the Postgraduate Administrator (email@example.com)
+- one academic reference - you or your referee can upload this directly to the application portal

 - and copies of any other qualifications that are relevant to your chosen programme.